esmaeelE/jira-nginx/README.md

 This is persistance installation of Jira with docker as we mapped current directory to store **jira_data** and **mysql_data** to docker container.
 You can change them in real production environemt.

-In this file replace all occurance of `jira.example.com` with your domain.

 ## Initialization

-Inside `server.xml` file change `jira.example.com` to your FQDN.
+Inside `server.xml` file change `jira.example.com` to your FQDN. replace all occurance of `jira.example.com` with your domain.

 You can get a free domain from `https://www.noip.com/` After getting domain, resolve it to your public IP in noip.com panel.